xleclercq/CodingStandards/Cpp.md

     Examples:\
     *StaticBarks()*, *StaticPlaysFetch()*

-1. Functions that are not part of a class shall use UpperCamelCase.
+1. The names of functions that are not part of a class shall use UpperCamelCase.

     Examples:\
     *Function()*, *MyFunction()*